nyu-oop-sp18/class13/README.md

 The `this` keyword, used inside a funciton, refers to the current object.
 Since in the final line `fullName` is called as `p1.fullName()`, `p1` is the current object.

-JS gives you a simpler, and more familiar, way of creating object factories:
+JavaScript gives you a simpler, and more familiar, way of creating object factories:

 ```javascript
 function Person(first, last) {